1971 American League Championship Series: Game 1

-Dave McNally, a 20-game winner for the fourth season in a row, survived a rocky start to win the opener.
+Dave McNally, a 20-game winner for the fourth season in a row, survived a rocky start to win the opener, which was delayed one day by rain.
 He trailed, 3–0, after four innings pitched, giving up three doubles and a triple.
-The A's had McNally tottering in the second inning.
+The Athletics had McNally tottering in the second inning.
 With two runs home, a runner on second and none out, second baseman Dick Green came to bat.
-It was at this point that A's manager Dick Williams made the first of several ultra-cautious moves which were to fuel criticism of his playoff strategy.
+It was at this point that Athletics manager Dick Williams made the first of several ultra-cautious moves which were to fuel criticism of his playoff strategy.
 He ordered Green to sacrifice, which put runner Dave Duncan on third with one out.

-The next batter was Blue, whose bunting ability is well known, Vida tried to squeeze the run home, But the O's had guessed correctly on what was coming.
+The next batter was Blue, whose bunting ability is well known, Vida tried to squeeze the run home, But the Orioles had guessed correctly on what was coming.
 McNally pitched out and Duncan was nailed in a rundown.
-Blue proceeded to strike out, and the A's splurge was over.
+Blue proceeded to strike out, and the Athletics' splurge was over.
 McNally gave up another run in the fourth, but that ended the A's scoring forays.
 Meanwhile, 24-game winner Blue yielded just one run and three hits during the first six innings.

 However, disaster overtook Vida in the very next frame.
 Frank Robinson led off with a walk and Boog Powell struck out.
 Brooks Robinson's single sent Frank Robinson to second, after which Andy Etchebarren's fly to right advanced Frank Robinson to third.
 Now there were runners on first and third with two down, and Blue appeared likely to quell the flurry without damage.
-After all, he'd beaten the O's twice in two tries during the season.
+After all, he had beaten the Orioles twice in two tries during the season.
 And the next hitter was shortstop Mark Belanger, hardly a nemesis to any pitcher.
 But Belanger rifled a single to center to score Frank Robinson and ignite thunderous cheering from the crowd of 42,621.

-Then Curt Motton, pinch-hitter hero of a '69 Oriole playoff victory (Game 2) over Minnesota, stepped up to bat for McNally.
+Then Curt Motton, pinch-hitter hero of a 1969 Orioles playoff victory (Game 2) over Minnesota, stepped up to bat for McNally.
 Curt slammed a double to the left-field corner, plating Brooks Robinson and tying the score.
 Center fielder Paul Blair followed with the blow that doomed Blue, a two-run double to left.
-Reliever Eddie Watt blanked the A's the last two innings and Oakland was one game down.
+Reliever Eddie Watt blanked the Athletics the last two innings and Oakland was one game down.
 Skipper Williams was subjected to further sharpshooting for his failure to remove Blue, or even visit the mound, during the seventh-inning barrage.

 Dave Johnson's error in the sixth inning was the only miscue between both teams in the series.